danprince/halting-problem/NOTES.md

 - `zebug [file]` opens a program for debugging
 - `zedit [file]` opens a program for editing

+Should the TXT instructions left in the levels serve as direct tutorials or more like as comments left by the programmer?

 ## Manual
 Make a Zachtronics-esque manual to explain the instruction set and the memory layout.